vladyslavnUA/makewiki_v2/README.md

 ## Step 3: CRUD Page Instances (Admin Interface)

-**TIP**: Add real world data from 5 random Wikipedia articles using http://wikiroulette.co/.

 1. In your terminal, run `python manage.py runserver`.
 2. Visit `http://127.0.0.1:8000/admin/` in your browser.
 3. Enter `admin` for the username and `djangopony` for the password.
 4. Click `Pages` on the left, underneath `Users` and `Groups`.
+5. Add real world data from 5 random Wikipedia articles using http://wikiroulette.co/.

 ## Step 4: Solve the Challenges